 Figure 1.
 Pathways to Predator Discrimination.
 Based on a prey species' specific ecological and evolutionary experience with a predator (column 1), applicable evolutionary experience with predators (column 2), applicable ecological experience with predators (column 3), and one of eight hypothesized mechanisms by which prey can recognize predators by being able to discriminate predator cues from non-predator cues (column 4), prey might either successfully discriminate predator cues from non-predator cues or fail to discriminate between them (column 5).
 Each pathway illustrates a mechanistic process that permits some predictions about the likelihood of prey discriminating the cues of the focal predator from non-predator cues.
-The four categories of the specific eco-evolutionary experience of the native prey species with a focal predator include (first column): (1A) experience on both ecological and evolutionary timescales (an extant, sympatric native predator), (1B) experience on an evolutionary timescale only (a reintroduced native predator), (1C) no experience (initial encounter with an exotic predator), or (1D) experience on an ecological timescale only (an exotic predator sometime after it was introduced).
+The four categories of the specific eco-evolutionary experience of the native prey species with a focal predator include (first column): (1A) experience on both ecological and evolutionary timescales (an extant, sympatric native predator), (1B) experience on an evolutionary timescale only (an exotic predator sometime after it was introduced).